 THERMOPOWER

-(2019-2021)12:35m, HD video, color, sound
+(v.2, 2024; v.1, 2021)12:35m, HD video, color, sound

 Thermopower explores the biological concept of thermoregulation across mammals and machines.
 It introduces the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to articulate how thermoregulation affects and is affected by human animals, nonhuman animals, and human-designed technologies like internet data centers.